 3. 1860 – 1861 – The American Civil war razed through the nation as the pro-slavery Southern states created the Confederate States of America.

-4. 1863 – Emancipation Proclamation was issued by President Abraham Lincoln declaring the slaves living and working in the Confederate States to be free.
+4. 1863 – President Abraham Lincoln issued the Emancipation Proclamation declaring the enslaved people living and working in the Confederate States to be free.

 5. 1865 – The Confederate States lost the civil war to the Union, and the Thirteenth Amendment abolished slavery all over the United States.
 President Lincoln was assassinated in the same year.